the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 ## Higher-Order Components

 Higher-order components (HOC) are an advanced concept in React.
 HOCs are an equivalent to higher-order functions.
-They take any input - most of the time a component, but also optional arguments - and return a component as output.
-The returned component is an enhanced version of the input component and can be used in your JSX.
+They take any input--usually a component, but also optional arguments--and return a component as output.
+The returned component is an enhanced version of the input component, and it can be used in your JSX.

 HOCs are used for different use cases.
-They can prepare properties, manage state or alter the representation of a component.
-One use case could be to use a HOC as a helper for a conditional rendering.
+They can prepare properties, manage state, or alter the representation of a component.
+One case is to use a HOC as a helper for a conditional rendering.
 Imagine you have a List component that renders a list of items or nothing, because the list is empty or null.
 The HOC could shield away that the list would render nothing when there is no list.
-On the other hand, the plain List component doesn't need to bother anymore about an non existent list.
-It only cares about rendering the list.
+On the other hand, the plain List component doesn't need to bother anymore about an non existent list, as it only cares about rendering the list.

-Let's do a simple HOC which takes a component as input and returns a component.
+Let's do a simple HOC that takes a component as input and returns a component.
 You can place it in your *src/App.js* file.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~